 Steps to check Codex CLI version:

-- Run the version check in the same terminal environment that normally starts Codex.
+- Run the version check from the terminal that will start Codex.

-- Treat a shell error instead of a version line as an install or PATH problem in the current environment.
+$ codex --help Codex CLI ##### snipped ##### -V, --version Print version - Treat a shell error as an install or PATH problem for that environment.

 $ codex --version zsh: command not found: codex